 10. Apple Notes

-If you are in the Apple ecosystem, Apple notes (or simply Notes or iCloud Notes) is an easy-to-use and convenient free tool for note-taking.
-From a quick thought or idea, to checklists, images, web links, scanned documents, handwritten notes, or sketches Apple notes makes it easy to document and access your notes.
+If you are in the Apple ecosystem, Apple Notes (or simply Notes or iCloud Notes) is an easy-to-use and convenient free tool for note-taking.
+From a quick thought or idea to checklists, images, web links, scanned documents, handwritten notes, or sketches Apple notes make it easy to document and access your notes.
 Sync notes to access them from anywhere.
-If you go to icloud.com/notes you are even able to get an online version of the app with all your notes – even if you are on PC or Chromebook.
+If you go to icloud.com/notes you are even able to get an online version of the app with all your notes – even if you are on a PC or Chromebook.
 You can also attach and scan documents, and even integrate with Siri.
-Apple notes allows users to share notes with other Apple users, and also use @mention them.
-It’s perfect for managing a grocery list in-real time and sharing with your family.
-Another great feature is their search: you can look for images, text, drawing, text scanned in documents and even something inside the image you are looking for, for example: “a book”.
+Apple notes allow users to share notes with other Apple users and also use @mention them.
+It’s perfect for managing a grocery list in-real time and sharing it with your family.
+Another great feature is their search: you can look for images, text, drawings, text scanned in documents, and even something inside the image you are looking for, for example: “a book”.

 There you have it.
-We’ve shred our our favorite note taking apps to help you and your team collaborate effectively and efficiently while working remotely.
+We’ve shared our favorite note-taking apps to help you and your team collaborate effectively and efficiently while working remotely.
 If you’ve got any other tools that you think we should add to this list, let us know in the comments below!